ro-abramov/personal_blog/src/pages/blog/hamburger-animation/index.md

 ## Color animation

 `react-spring` is able to interpolate almost all values.
 With that in mind, we need to add color properties to out config files, and pass interpolated color to animated component.
-I hope that is should be obvious so this is whole code with changes.
+I hope that it should be obvious so this is whole code with changes.

 ```javascript
 import { animated, useSpring, config } from 'react-spring'